ePages-de/epages-docs/_posts/2015-08-11-one-month-as-an-epagee.md

 Besides the training and introduction sessions there was not much room for being productive.
 So it was really time to join our teams full-time.

 Not surprisingly the first couple of weeks working with the team were packed with new information.
-The first meetings we attended where filled with topics, technologies and internal terms we haven't heard of.
-But the colleagues where very helpful and friendly, answering all our questions patiently.
+The first meetings we attended were filled with topics, technologies and internal terms we haven't heard of.
+But the colleagues were very helpful and friendly, answering all our questions patiently.
 After a month at ePages there are still questions raising, but it feels like a deeper understanding of all the topics has started to grow and keeps increasing every day.

 Code-reviews and pair-programming are tools that are frequently used at ePages.
 It showed that this is extremely helpful especially for new team members - it helped us a lot to understand the product and the way we code at ePages.